 Mindfulness Practice: Body-Connectedness

-Thoughts can become your reality (whether you’re thinking about good or bad).
+Thoughts become your reality (whether you’re thinking good things or bad).
 So when we want a positive reality, we need to think about these positive thoughts more often.
 We want to train our mind to observe what our body is telling us, and then have our mind think of what we want more often.

 This is how we can become conscious and connected to our body.
 This is the reason why the very first thing I teach people in my clinical practice is: “What does your poo say about you?”.
 It’s because this serves as the first and easiest step to developing your body-consciousness.
 Not in an obsessive or unhealthy way either, but in a way that allows and observes… plus, pooping is something that you (hopefully) do everyday.